San Diego Athletic Club

-The building traditionally known as the San Diego Athletic Club (also known as the HBJ Building and the World Trade Center San Diego Building) is a historic building located in Downtown San Diego.
+The San Diego Athletic Club (also known as the HBJ Building and the World Trade Center San Diego Building) is a historic building in downtown San Diego.
 It was built in 1928 as a private athletic club, was converted to office buildings in the 1960s, was converted to a city center in 1994, and became a homeless shelter and community medical facility in the 2010s.